The Best Brunch in Richmond, Virginia

 The Sidewalk Cafe

-Yeah its a sorta dive spot.
-But yeah, it’s also a place that’s easy to love.
+Yeah, it’s sorta a dive spot.
+But also, it’s a place that’s easy to love.
+Offer weekend brunch.
 2101 W Main St

 The Hill

-Neighborhood cafe with decent brunch in Richmond at a very reasonable price.
+Neighborhood cafe that is a decent brunch place in Richmond at a very reasonable price.
 (Sunday brunch only) 2800 E Broad St